 The earned income tax rate is 1% for Upper Uwchlan Township residents and those who work in the Township.
 This tax is also shared equally between the Township and the Downingtown Area School District, so that the Township receives one-half of one percent (0.50%).
 The tax is paid on all earned income such as wages, salaries and commissions.
-The amount budgeted for 2023 is \$4,438,800 (net of commissions to Keystone) - an increase of 10% from 2022.
+The amount budgeted for 2024 is \$4,600,000 (before commissions to Keystone).